randomtruffles/Dominion_League/rules.md

 #### <a name="5.2.2"></a>5.2.2.
 Promotion or demotion implications

 <a name="5.2.2.1"></a>5.2.2.1.
-If a two-way tie affects promotions, demotions, or entry into the Championship Match, the players play a tiebreaker match.
+If an unbroken two-way tie affects promotions, demotions, or entry into the Championship Match, the players play a tiebreaker match.
 The format for this match is specified in [4.15](#4.15).

 <a name="5.2.2.2"></a>5.2.2.2.
 If a three (or more) way tie affects promotions, demotions, or entry into the Championship Match, the moderators will randomly break the tie.